 Lorain County Updates

-Lorain County reported 287 cases and 77 hospitalizations from April 9 to April 15.
-There were 268 cases the previous week.
-Given that cases have been rising for the last month, health officials continue to urge caution despite increasing vaccination numbers.
+Lorain County reported 161 cases and 8 hospitalizations from April 23 to April 29, marking a decline from 220 cases the previous week.
+The reduction in cases is welcome news for the County, but health officials continue to urge caution while vaccination efforts continue.

-In February, Governor Mike DeWine announced that when Ohio reaches 50 cases per 100,000 people over a two-week period, he will lift all COVID-19-related health orders.
-However, COVID-19 cases are rising in most states — Ohio included.
-This week, Ohio has 200 cases per 100,000 people, up from 183.7 last week.
+In February, Governor Mike DeWine announced that when Ohio reaches a rate of 50 cases per 100,000 people over a two-week period, he will lift all COVID-19-related health orders.
+While Ohio has seen a drop in cases over the last two weeks, it is unlikely that the state will meet this benchmark soon.
+The state had 115 cases per 100,000 people this week, down from 185.7 last week.

-As of April 15, roughly 36.4 percent of Ohio residents had received at least one dose of the COVID-19 vaccine.
+As of April 29, roughly 39.85 percent of Ohio residents had received at least one dose of a COVID-19 vaccine.
 To learn more about vaccinations and sign up for an appointment, residents can use Ohio’s vaccination tool.